slub/esfstats/README.md

 ## Run

 * install elasticsearch-py
-* clone this git repo or just download the python_esfstats.py file
+* clone this git repo or just download the esfstats.py file
-* run ./python_esfstats.py
+* run ./esfstats.py
-* for a hackish way to use python-esfstats system-wide, copy to /usr/local/bin
+* for a hackish way to use esfstats system-wide, copy to /usr/local/bin

 ### Install system-wide via pip